mushus96/CodeToCommentGenerator/README.md

 ```

 ## Retrieval Dataset
-We have used {other dataset names} to intermediate fine tune our model.
+We have used *CodeSearchNet code* to intermediate fine tune our model.
 But for the final finetuning we required data which was not readily available anywhere.
 We decided to scrap the data from official websites of **Scikit Learn, PyTorch, Numpy, Tensorflow**.

 We needed to get the description of each function which can come in python code.
 By using this extra information model can generate a better comment.